zbcoding/CVR-Avatar-Hider/README.md

 This mod will automatically hide avatars based on the distance away from you.

 Friend's avatars are ignored by default, but can be hidden by distance too if needed.

+Created by zbcoding with code snippets from Dusks, replaceable, and based on the VRC AvatarHider mod from ImTiara & loukylor